Felony vs. Misdemeanor DUI Charges

 Many companies also have policies that preclude hiring convicted felons, which includes felony DUI if convicted.

-For more information on DUI laws and charges, connect with an attorney in your area by filing out the free form on this page or by calling 877-349-1311.
-Arrange a free consultation with a local DUI lawyer.
+For more information on DUI laws and charges, connect with an attorney in your area by filing out the free DUI case evaluation form or by calling 877-349-1311.
+Arrange a free consultation with a local DUI lawyer today.